-The Global Hemp Innovation Center at Oregon State University is the nation’s largest research center devoted to the study of hemp with more than 40 faculty representing 19 academic disciplines engaged in research, teaching, and extension services.
+The Global Hemp Innovation Center was launched in 2018 at Oregon State University and is the nation’s largest research center devoted to the study of hemp with more than 65 faculty representing 19 academic disciplines engaged in research, teaching, and extension services.

 Industrial hemp and products are a rapidly growing sector in agricultural markets globally.
-With passage of the federal farm legislation in 2014 and 2018, a broad spectrum of commercial interests continue to emerge for this crop, especially with respect to its refined essential oils.
-According to the Brightfield Group, an analytics firm that tracks the cannabis industry, the hemp-derived cannabidiol (CBD) market is expected to grow from $618 million in 2018 to $22 billion by 2022.
+With the passage of the federal farm legislation in 2014 and 2018, a broad spectrum of commercial interests continues to emerge for this crop, especially with respect to its refined essential oils.